WakiMak/trentent.github.io-forked/_posts/2013-09-25-ima-service-fails-with-the-following-events-3989-3634-3614.md

   - procmon
   - Provisioning Services
   - Registry
-  - XenApp
+  - &
 ---
-We have run into an issue where we have Provisioning Service 6.1 and XenApp 6.5 working together.
-After we update the vDisk (say, for Windows Update) we run through a script that does things like the &#8220;XenApp Prep&#8221; to allow the XenApp 6.5 ready for imaging.
-It appears that there is a bug in the XenApp Prep that sometimes causes it to not fully get XenApp 6.5 ready for rejoining the farm.
+We have run into an issue where we have Provisioning Service 6.1 and & 6.5 working together.
+After we update the vDisk (say, for Windows Update) we run through a script that does things like the "& Prep" to allow the & 6.5 ready for imaging.
+It appears that there is a bug in the & Prep that sometimes causes it to not fully get & 6.5 ready for rejoining the farm.
 The initial symptoms I found were:

 Event ID 4003
-&#8220;The Citrix Independent Management Architecture service is exiting.
-The XenApp Server Configuration tool has not been run on this server.&#8221;
+"The Citrix Independent Management Architecture service is exiting.
+The & Server Configuration tool has not been run on this server."

 I found this [CTX article](http://support.citrix.com/article/CTX137758) about it, but nothing of it was applicable.